kurtis07-AI/ms_projects/README.md

 # ms_projects
-Masterschool's projects, predominantly on CODIO.
+Here are stored all the Masterschool's projects, which are done predominantly on CODIO.